lucaspauker/lucaspauker.ml/files/articles/random_numbers.md

 print(get_pi_frequency(n))
 ```

-This is the output:
+Here is the output:

 ```
 {'0': 9999, '1': 10137, '2': 9908, '3': 10026, '4': 9970, '5': 10027, '6': 10028, '7': 10025, '8': 9978, '9': 9902}
 ```

 This looks very random by inspection - it is an even distribution.
-The standard deviation is 67.52, which is small.
+The standard deviation is 67.52, which is small compared to `n`.

-Now let's jump into the random number generation using pi.
-The general idea is that we will write a function that takes a seed value s and then we will return a random list of numbers after the s digit of pi.
+Now let's jump into random number generation.
+The general idea is that we will write a function that takes a seed value `s` and then we will return a random list of numbers after the `s` digit of pi.
 For example, if the seed is 100 and we want 10 random numbers, we will return the 100th-110th digits of pi.

 ```
 def get_random_number(k, seed=22_000):